Chaster Valley is a working farm and home to Europe’s only herd of pedigree Miniature Hereford cattle

-We do sell our spare mini bulls each year, and whilst we would prefer to sell these unique little animals to beeders who share our vision of establishing a herd of miniature pureblood Herefords, we understand that some breeders (especially Dexter owners) like to cross them for improved beef and temperament.
-If you buy a bull from us, we will give you an early option to buy a miniature Hereford heifer once we have heifers available to sell.
-One of our bulls, Champion (above), who’s very friendly, is shown in the photograph with Malcolm and a rather nervous looking “Tomas” (Spanish Water Dog).
+We do sell our spare mini bulls and heifers each year, and whilst we would prefer to sell these unique little animals to breeders who share our vision of establishing a herd of miniature pureblood Herefords, we understand that some breeders (especially Dexter owners) like to cross them for improved beef and temperament.
+Next year we hope to have our first mini heifers to sell.

 The Tomkins family of Herefordshire is generally given credit for having started the Hereford breed 250 years ago, and the first Herefords were exported to America in the early 1800s.
 Since that time, as the whole world has obsessed with breeding ever and ever-bigger cattle, one stubborn farming family in America bucked the trend.

-” . . . in general our miniature Hereford bulls are around 43 inches tall with the cows/heifers a bit smaller . . . “
+“…in general our bulls are around 43 inches tall with the cows/heifers a bit smaller…”

 ” . . . our herd is accredited (by the SAC) as free from BVD, IBR, Johne’s disease and Leptospirosis . . . “